IBMDeveloperBNL/quicklab-wa/README.md

 4. Add your `#greetings` intent as the field for `If assistant recognizes`.
 5. Fill in a response that says something like "Hi!
 How can I help you today?".
 6. Add two more nodes for the intents `#thanks` and `#see-menu` and add responses.
-7. Create another node and name it `Order Drink`.
+7. Create another node and name it `Order Drinks`.
 8. To the right of the name, click on `Customize`.
 9. Turn on `Slots` and hit `Apply`.
 10. Add the intent `#order-drink`to `If assistant recognizes`.